outrowed/garuda-expeditions-smp/server-guidelines.md

 6. Any form of cheating or unfair advantage is not allowed, except where it's stated.
 Players who have caught cheating may be blocked indefinitely.
     1. Anything that could be done in [vanilla](https://minecraft.wiki/w/Vanilla), without [modifications](https://minecraft.wiki/w/Mod) and external software whatsoever, are considered fair play, and not cheating.
 7. Stealing, vandalism, and any form of griefing on a player-owned building, base, and other properties are not allowed.
+8. Rules that are stated and enforced at Garuda Expeditions are also enforced here.
+In any events shall the server's guidelines and policies conflict with the Garuda Expeditions' rules, or may be ambigious or unclear, the Garuda Expeditions' rules shall take over.
 ## Allowed modifications
 1. Any kinds of mapping mods, such as mini map, waypoints, and etc.